 Shot shows more or less than 100 in the right quadrant.

 Talent adjusts the screw as necessary to obtain 100 in the right quadrant.
+Video editor: This was filmed as a CU.
+NOT a SCREEN.

 It is important to ensure that the stream falls into the collection tube [1-CU].
 To do so, perform a test sort by clicking on ‘Waste Drawer’ [2-SCREEN] and then ‘Test Sort’ [3-SCREEN].